vega113/WaveInCloud/whitepapers/access-control/access-control.rst

   attributed to an author that has a Grant access edge to the to address she is granting additional access too.
 This attribution should be enforced and verified by the wave provider.
 For example, the Google wave provider uses a namespace for all access edges.
-The namespace policer for that namespace will not allow edits that are not authorized.
+The namespace policy for that namespace will not allow edits that are not authorized.

 Access wave